 During this week, the primitive heart is formed, it has two blood vessels and starts beating.

-The central nervous system has grown longitudinally, forming the prosencephalon, and making the embryo to fold from the head to the tail, like drawing back to itself.
+The central nervous system has grown longitudinally, forming the prosencephalon, and causing the embryo to fold from the head to the tail, like drawing back to itself.

-Meawhile, in the midpiece, a rough form of the intestine appears, origin of the whole digestive system.
+In the meanwhile, in the midpiece, an early intestine appears, which is the origin of the digestive system.

 The embryo now looks a bit awkward, the head is huge, and has the primordium of eyes and ears.
 They are black stains that will eventually become the eyes and eras of the baby.